Submitting an appeal — real estate taxes

 Check the length of the appeal period from the "Instructions for appeal" enclosed with the decision letter.
 The length is either 3 or 5 years depending on whether the decision was made before or after 1 January 2017.

-- Read more on readjustments made on the Tax Administration's initiative and on submitting appeals against them (in Finnish and Swedish).
+- Read more on readjustments made on the Tax Administration's initiative and on submitting appeals against them (available in Finnish and Swedish, link to Finnish).

 Only claims submitted within the appeal period are processed